-These old-fashioned sugar cookies take less than an hour to make (no chill time needed!) and are buttery, soft and chewy (the ultimate combo!).
-Whether it’s a holiday, a birthday or just any occasion in between, these sugar cookies are easy enough to make any time.
+These old-fashioned sugar cookies are buttery, soft, chewy, and take less than an hour to make with absolutely no chill time needed!
+Perfect for holidays, birthdays, and any occasion in between, enjoy these sugar cookies year round!

 Check out my Soft, Flourless Peanut Butter Cookies for another cookie recipe that takes less than an hour to make!

 Who doesn’t love a soft sugar cookie?
 With the perfect thickness and chewiness, these cookies will be making you come back for seconds.
 You’ll love these cookies for a multitude of reasons, however here are just a few: